splunk/public-o11y-docs/sp-oncall/admin/sso/sp-sso-google.rst

        :alt: Splunk On-Call SSO Google Apps Setup 5

 #.
 In the :guilabel:`Service Provider Details` step, enter the following values:
-   - in the :guilabel:`ACS URL` field: https://sso.victorops.com:443/sp/ACS.saml2
+   - in the :guilabel:`ACS URL` field: :samp: `https://sso.victorops.com:443/sp/ACS.saml2`
-   - in the :guilabel:`Entity ID` field: victorops.com
+   - in the :guilabel:`Entity ID` field: :samp: `victorops.com`
-   - in the :guilabel:`Start URL` field, enter the following with the correct Organization Slug at the end: https://portal.victorops.com/auth/sso/<<org-slug-here>>.
+   - in the :guilabel:`Start URL` field, enter the following with the correct Organization Slug at the end: :samp: `https://portal.victorops.com/auth/sso/<<org-slug-here>>.`

 #.
 Skip the attribute mapping step and select :guilabel:`Finish`.